 What happens if you don’t file the Annual Report on time?

-While there are no late fees if the annual report isn’t filed on time, if the report isn’t within one year of the due date, the entity will be administratively dissolved by the Secretary of State.
+While there are no late fees if the annual report isn’t filed on time, if the report isn’t within one year of the due date, the entity will be administratively dissolved by the state of Wisconsin.

 Wisconsin Secretary of State Contact Information